jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 ### SNPs

 * 1000 genomes imputation
-* SNPs will be filtered for imputation quality at time of meta-analysis, but please filter out SNPs with IMPUTE INFO quality less than 0.2
+* SNPs will be filtered for imputation quality at time of meta-analysis
-* Standard QC.
-Aspects may include SNP/sample call rates, gender mismatch, abnormal inbreeding coefficient, failed cryptic relatedness test, ancestry outlier, heterozygosity and Hardy-Weinberg Equilibrium test.
+* Quality control on aspects such as SNP/sample call rates, gender mismatch, abnormal inbreeding coefficient, failed cryptic relatedness test, ancestry outlier, heterozygosity and Hardy-Weinberg Equilibrium test.

 ### Association analysis